Omdeshmukh-17/quantum-eql-physics/README.md

 jupyter notebook notebook/equation_discovery.ipynb
 ```

 Select the `Python (eqdiscovery)` kernel and run all cells in order.
-Total runtime on a CPU laptop (Intel i7) is roughly 1.5–2 hours, dominated by the three DSR training runs at ~25 minutes each.
+Total runtime on a CPU laptop (Intel i7) is roughly 1.5–2 hours.

 ## References